builderBillz/tdd-lecture/readme.md

   - A function that takes in an array of numbers and returns only the odd ones.
   - A function that takes in an object and returns whether or not it has more than 7 properties.

-## Steps To Set Up A Test Environment From Scratch
+## Steps To Set Up A Test Environment From Scratch In The Future

 In a project's directory: